 Women have the right to decide if and when they will have a child.
-In Kenya, the right to health for every individual including reproductive health services is enshrined in our constitution, for this reason, access to modern contraceptives is critical in ensuring that this right is upheld.
+In Kenya, the right to reproductive health services for every individual is enshrined in our constitution for this reason.
+Access to modern contraceptives is critical in ensuring that this right is upheld.

 E4A-MamaYe ask the Kenya government to increase financing for procurement of modern contraceptives to ensure expanded method choice for women including adolescents and youth.

 Access to family planning (FP) is a universal human right that is enshrined in Kenya’s constitution.

 Provision of expanded contraceptive method choice will not only saves lives, but also improve the lives of girls, mothers, and children.